A Hacker Stole My Life. And I Got It Back.

 But back in 2015, Koppelmans lost more than just the money.
 “The team lost its magic, its confidence and started to have anxieties.
 Some people left.
 Before the attack, we would play music, have an office dog and an office bird and laugh together.
 We were a family.
 That was all gone.
 We started to feel stressed out and overwhelmed with work.
 It was not the money so much, but this secondary cost, that is what brought me down.
 Eventually, I suffered major burnout and was unable to work for another three months.”

-After that, Koppelmans tried to save the company for another two years.
+After that, Koppelmans was trying to save the company for another two years.
 “In February 2017, my accountant advised me to file for bankruptcy.
 I knew he was right: our power to make profit was gone.”

 Chasing the dream again

 Although it was a reasonable thing to do, closing down the business wasn’t easy.
 “Imagine you’ve been living your dream for 26 years, and all of the sudden, the dream’s over.
 You can’t comprehend that.
 I was always good with people and did my best, but all at once, it was useless and wasted… for nothing.
 I failed due to something I wasn’t even aware of.
 My mind was filled with the darkest thoughts at that time,” Koppelmans remembers.
 Eventually, it was the clients who pulled him through.
 “They told me not to give up and promised to buy my services if I keep up the good work.”